makehackvoid/makehackvoid.com/membership.md

 # How to get a key

-Once you have been a part of the MakeHackVoid community for a while, you can get a key to the space so you to open the space whenever they you want.
+Once you have been a part of the MakeHackVoid community for a while, you can get a key to the space so you can open the space whenever you want.
 It does come with some responsibilities, as other members are depending on key holders to open the space and lock up again when everyone leaves, we ask that you announce your plans to open the space on the makers mailing list